smriii05/Survey_Mgmt_System/README.md

 # Survey Management System
-A Java-based application utilizes JDBC for database connectivity and Swing for the graphical user interface (GUI).
+A Java-based application that utilizes JDBC for database connectivity and Swing for the graphical user interface (GUI).